Helping Authors with Their Novel Synopsis

 A MENTION OF THE GENRE

-Clarify the genre at the start of your synopsis, even though you’ll have already mentioned it in your covering letter.
-It serves as a reminder and helps put the events of your story in context.
+Clarify the genre at the start of the synopsis, even though this will have already been mentioned in the covering letter.
+It serves as a reminder and helps put the events of the story in context.

 ANY IMPORTANT MISCELLANEOUS DETAILS

-If the novel is set in a certain time period or special setting, state this in the synopsis.
-If your novel is aimed at a certain age range, state this, too – and write your synopsis at a similar reading level, using similar vocabulary.
-If there’s anything particularly unique about the way your novel is written, briefly mention it in your synopsis.
+If the novel is set in a certain time period or special setting, this should be stated in the synopsis.
+If the novel is aimed at a certain age range, this should be stated, too – and the synopsis should be written at a similar reading level, using similar vocabulary.
+If there’s anything particularly unique about the way the novel is written, it should be briefly mentioned.

-Don’t explain the mechanics of the story, e.g. ‘the themes are …’, ‘this is a story about …’, ‘the plots intertwine when …’.
-It’s unnecessary to do this and takes up valuable room in your synopses.
+There’s no need for the author to explain the mechanics of the story, e.g. ‘the themes are …’, ‘this is a story about …’, ‘the plots intertwine when …’.
+It’s unnecessary to do this and takes up valuable room!

-Avoid instructing readers how they should feel about the events of the story.
-Instead of using words like ‘heartbreaking’, ‘uplifting’ or ‘hilarious’, let the plot communicate the emotions.
+Authors should avoid instructing readers how they should feel about the events of the story.
+Instead of using words like ‘heartbreaking’, ‘uplifting’ or ‘hilarious’, the plot should communicate the emotions.

-Likewise, don’t include questions aimed to tease the reader, such as ‘Will Anna save the day?’ and ‘Can Hector overcome his crippling self-doubt?’.
-This sounds hackneyed – and you shouldn’t let questions like this go unanswered in your synopsis anyway.
+Likewise, authors shouldn’t include questions aimed to tease the reader, such as ‘Will Anna save the day?’ and ‘Can Hector overcome his crippling self-doubt?’.
+This sounds hackneyed – and questions like this shouldn’t go unanswered in a synopsis anyway.

-Don’t be too wordy.
-You’re a writer, so use your writing skills and scrutinise your synopsis for clunky phrasing and repetition.
-How can you make your sentences flow succinctly?
+Authors shouldn’t be too wordy.
+Scrutinise the synopsis for clunky phrasing and repetition!
+How can sentences flow more succinctly?
 Edit, edit, edit.

 What makes my eyes glaze over is an overly long synopsis of the story.